Introduction

 The UK government continues to refine immigration rules.
 The 2025 updates bring stricter compliance measures for sponsors and new guidelines around salary thresholds and eligible job roles.
 Understanding these updates is critical for successful applications under the work visa UK self-sponsorship route.

-Challenge | Description | How to Overcome |
+| Challenge | Description | How to Overcome |

-Meeting Salary Thresholds | Ensuring the job meets the salary requirement set by UKVI for Skilled Worker visas, which varies | Engage expert advisors to validate job roles and salaries |
+| Meeting Salary Thresholds | Ensuring the job meets the required UKVI Skilled Worker salary threshold, which varies by occupation. | Engage expert advisors to validate job roles and salary criteria. |

-Compliance with Sponsor Duties | Maintaining licence compliance with documentation and reporting | Use dedicated immigration compliance software and professional help |
+| Compliance with Sponsor Duties | Maintaining sponsor licence compliance, including documentation, HR systems, and reporting duties. | Use dedicated immigration compliance software and professional support. |

-Financial Viability | Demonstrating your business has sustainable finances | Professional accounting and tax planning services |
+| Financial Viability | Demonstrating that the business has sustainable finances for sponsor licence and visa approval. | Use professional accounting and tax planning services. |

-Complex Application Process | Managing detailed UKVI requirements and evidence | Consulting with immigration and business advisors |
+| Complex Application Process | Managing detailed UKVI requirements and compiling necessary evidence. | Consult immigration and business advisors for expert guidance. |

 At Lanop Business and Tax Advisors, we specialize in advising clients on the legal and regulatory hurdles involved in securing a UK self-sponsorship visa.
 Our expert team provides tailored solutions in: